streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    For consistency, reuse the existing column configuration.

 1. (Optional) Save your file and test it out.
-Try selecting some rows in your app then return to your code.
+Try selecting some rows in your app, and then return to your code.

 ### Combine activity data for the selected rows